-- 1. First fill out the "2021 Cub-Camping Sign Up" form. - 2.
+- 1. First fill out the "2022 Cub-Camping Sign Up" form. - 2.
 Then fill out the "Camper Discount Worksheet" (if applicable). - 3.
 Then fill out the individual registration rosters for each individual camp. - 4.
 Collect t-shirt Pre-Orders - 5.
-In order to successfully register your pack for camp, these forms must be completed and turned into the Council Service Center TOGETHER!
+To successfully register your pack for camp, these forms must be completed and turned into the Council Service Center TOGETHER!